Kerry Armstrong: Australian return

+In 2021, Armstrong appeared in season 2 of ABC comedy series Frayed, as family matriarch Jean.
+The same year, she also featured in award-winning eight-part comedy series Spreadsheet for streaming service Paramount+.
+In 2022, she had a recurring guest role as Summer in mystery-drama series Darby and Joan, opposite Bryan Brown and Greta Scacchi.

 In 2024, Armstrong was announced as part of the cast for the Stan Christmas movie Nugget Is Dead?: A Christmas Story.
+She also performed opposite Colin Friels in a Sydney Theatre Company stage production of Australian play Into the Shimmering World.

+In January 2026, Armstrong is set to play a controlling mother in upcoming drama series Dear Life (formerly titled Love Divided By Eleven) on streaming service Stan, opposite Brooke Satchwell, Ryan Johnson and Deborah Mailman.

+Teaching

+During a hiatus from acting, Armstrong taught acting at Melbourne's 16th Street Acting Studio for three years from 2011 to 2013.
+She also taught a masterclass at New York's Herbert Bergof Studio, where she had previously trained as a young actor.

+In 2026, Armstrong will teach a masterclass series in Accelerated Screen Performance at Film & Television Studio International in Melbourne, focusing on the Stanislavski Technique.

 Writing

 Armstrong wrote a self-help book, The Circles, published on 1 November 2003.
 She described the book as a practical exercise in empowering people.

 Her second book, Fool on the Hill, published in March 2006, is about the nature of personality.

 A travel guide, Newcomer's Handbook for New York City was co-edited with Belden Merims in 1996.

 Other activities

 Armstrong has worked with several charitable organisations including Childwise, Big hART, and Cure for Life Foundation, which sponsors research into brain tumour treatments.
 In 2006, she represented Cure for Life in season five of Dancing with the Stars.
-Armstrong and dance partner, Christopher Ryan, were the third couple eliminated from the show.
+In 2018, while competing on I'm a Celebrity...Get Me Out of Here!, she represented children's cancer charity Camp Quality.

 Armstrong publicly opposed the War in Iraq, and in protest, sat on the steps of the Victorian Parliament in a purple bra to draw attention to her cause.

 In October 2008 Armstrong appeared as the face of a "myth-busting" advertising campaign for Coca-Cola Amatil, created by the agency Singleton Ogilvy & Mather.
 Titled "Kerry Armstrong on Motherhood and Myth Busting", the print advertisement purported to correct "myths and conjecture" about Coca-Cola drink products, rejecting suggestions that Coca-Cola "rots your teeth", "makes you fat", and is "packed with caffeine".
 In April 2009, the Australian Competition & Consumer Commissioner ruled that the Coca-Cola advertisements in which Armstrong appeared were misleading.

+After having previously sailed when she lived on boats in New York's Long Island, and also sailing at Merricks and Mornington yacht clubs in Victoria, Armstrong participated in the 75th Sydney to Hobart Yacht Race as a rookie crew member on the Tasmanian 62-foot yacht 'Magic Miles' in 2019.